Nonda: 1950s postwar Paris

-“Paris, Pigalle, Place Blanche, Place du Tertre- that’s where my life is!”
-With these words in a letter home, Nonda conveyed his love for the city of Paris which expressed itself in his work through vibrant and sensual images of Montmartre and the street life of Paris in those years.
-He began producing freer, Expressionist works that reflected his turbulent life as well as his deepening confidence as an artist.
-His accidental discovery of the use of blood and charcoal as a medium for painting also began in this decade.
-These merged into a different period of highly textured painting that is often described as “fresco-like”.
-He was ceaselessly experimental with different mediums in his art, using oils, powders wood and sand sand, as well as numerous invented combinations.
-This was the beginning of a deep and long-lasting interest in varied surfaces and ways of manipulating, combining or treating paints with other mediums.
-Nonda moved on to introduce images of powerful “Amazonian” women which contrasted the delicate “Parisiennes”.
-A significant number of these images depicted “woman and bull”, the erotic metamorphosis between humans and animals, a link to ancient art and myth as well as a series inspired by Africa.
+During the 1950s, Nonda lived and worked in Paris, drawing inspiration from areas such as Pigalle, Place Blanche, and Montmartre.
+His work from this period became more expressionistic, reflecting both personal experiences and evolving artistic confidence.
+He began experimenting with unconventional materials, including charcoal and other textured media, leading to paintings that critics have described as “fresco-like.”

+Nonda also explored a wide range of surfaces and techniques, combining oils with materials such as sand and wood.
+This experimentation marked the beginning of his sustained interest in mixed-media approaches.
+In later works from the decade, he introduced recurring motifs of strong female figures, often contrasted with depictions of Parisian urban life.
+Some compositions featured symbolic imagery such as the “woman and bull,” referencing themes drawn from mythology, ancient art traditions, and African influences.

 In the streets

 In the early 1950s, Nonda worked nights in factories and tailor shops in order to support himself and buy materials.
 The streets surrounding Montmartre as well as the outskirts of Paris were overflowing with poor workers, prostitutes, musicians and street peddlers.
 During this time he produced a series of paintings executed with strong, sweeping brushstrokes which captured the sadness and destitution of this marginal society.
 Their faces expose emotion and implore the viewer to understand.
 Often depicted partially nude, the figures expose their humanity in its totality.